-Children returned to Thrive Forest Preschool, for a summer camp in July in preparation for a full re-opening of the school in August following its closure in the spring due to COVID-19.
+Children returned to Thrive Forest Preschool, for a full re-opening of the school in August following its closure in the spring due to COVID-19.

 “It’s awesome to have kids back in the classroom,” said Ryan Devlin, the school’s director.

-In June, Thrive held a family camp, where one or two families would meet with a Thrive educator for a tailored camp experience 2 hours a day for five days a week visiting areas in Creasey Mahan Nature Preserve where Thrive is located.
+In June, Thrive held camps for children and a family camp, where one or two families would meet with a Thrive educator for a tailored camp experience 2 hours a day for five days a week visiting areas in Creasey Mahan Nature Preserve where Thrive is located.

 “This really gave us an opportunity to educate parents as they observed how wonderful unstructured play is and why it’s so helpful for children’s development,” said Devlin.
 “And it gave us time to plan for children returning to Thrive.”